Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

 \end{small} In the third line, we use doubling trick.
 In the fourth line, the eight-point correlator is factorized into contractions assuming the large $c$ limit.
 In the last line we reverse the doubling trick.
-Using \eqref{eq:bulkdefonept} we get
+Using \eqref{eq:bulkdefonept} we get the defect term